mosabami/SuperAKS-App/README.md

 > :bulb: At this point, you might want to switch to a different branch so that the changes you are about to make to the files don't carry on to your main branch allowing you to rerun this workshop in the future easily: `git checkout -b test`

-1. Expand the fib-calculator folder
+1. Expand the smartbrain folder
 1. Right click on the "worker" folder on the left side of the screen in your repo within vs-code.
 Hover over "Run AKS DevX Tool" then click on "AKS Developer: Draft a Kubernetes Deployment and Service
     ![using the AKS DevX Tool](./media/create-manifests-draft.png)
 1. Choose the folder you want your manifest files to be saved in.
 In this case we will choose the fib-calculator folder which in which the worker folder is
 1. Click on "Manifests" in the resulting prompt
-1. Enter the application name, in this case it will be "superapp-worker" and hit enter
+1. Enter the application name, in this case it will be "worker-deployment" and hit enter
-1. Enter port "5001" and hit enter
+1. Enter port "2000" and hit enter
 1. Choose the superapp namespace.
 This tool has used other extensions to connect to the k8s cluster and identify the available namespaces
 1. Choose Azure Container Registry
 1. Choose your Subscription where your cACR subscription is